pennlabs/constitution/readme.md

 - Two appointed representatives of from the Provost’s Office and/or VPUL.
 - One appointed representative from ISC.
 - Non-voting members:
-  - The Undergraduate Assembly Online Services Coordinator, charged with helping to set agendas, liaise with administrators, be invested in Penn Labs’ success, etc.
+  - The Undergraduate Assembly Secretary or an Online Services Coordinator from the Undergraduate Assembly if found necessary, charged with helping to set agendas, liaise with administrators, be invested in Penn Labs’ success, etc.
   - The Director(s) will be non-voting members of the board and give the presentation.